- 100% independent information

 In May 2015, Pentaho was acquired by the Hitachi group.
 They are independent, but it is too early to determine the impact of this acquisition.
 In the versions that have appeared after the acquisition, we noticed that there were few feature enhancements.

-Pentaho and Hitachi are also very healthy companies and have a good starting position for the future in terms of vision, sales, and product development.
+Pentaho and Hitachi are also very healthy companies with a good starting position for the future in terms of vision, sales, and product development.
 However, customer support demands attention and has long been a weakness of the software company.

-What should you look for when using Pentaho BI
+What should you look out for when using Pentaho BI?

 Open source solutions do not only have benefits.
 There are also things you should keep an eye out for:

 - The solution offered by Pentaho has a relatively small focus on predictive analytics and performance management.